listen and see

 No advertising, ever.

-Just daily stories sent to 300,000 subscribers about producers making wine in basements, warehouses, and abandoned vineyards—places the established system overlooked.
+Just daily stories sent to his 300,000 strong community linking them to places the established system overlooked.

 EXPLORER